Yipara logoYipara

 +

 No — do NOT pop, squeeze, or pick at your dog's chin pimples.
 Squeezing pushes bacteria and follicle contents DEEPER into the skin, turning a surface pimple into a deep infection.
-You can cause: permanent scarring, spread of bacteria to neighboring follicles (multiplying the problem), cellulitis (deep skin infection), and in rare cases systemic infection if the dog is immunocompromised.
+You can cause: permanent scarring, spread of bacteria to neighboring follicles (multiplying the problem), deeper skin infection, and in rare cases systemic infection if the dog is immunocompromised.
 If a pimple is ready to drain on its own, it will do so during normal grooming or gentle warm compresses — don't help.
 For a large persistent pustule, see a vet; they can lance it safely under sterile conditions.
 Gentle daily warm compresses are the safest way to encourage natural resolution.

 +